solarwinds/rkubelog/README.md

 For any help with Papertrail, please check out their help page [here](https://help.papertrailapp.com/).

-Apart from the environment variables, we have also added some extra flags to help configure the Papertrail log shipper.
-`--pt-db-location` - Location for temporary db used by Papertrail shipper.
-Default value is "./db".
-`--pt-data-retention` - Retention period for local Papertrail log data.
-Default value is "4h".
-`--pt-worker-count` - Papertrail log shipper worker count per CPU.
-Default value is 10.
-If there are 4 CPUs, the total will be 40.
-`--pt-max-disk-usage` - Papertrail log shipper max disk usage in percent.
-Default value is 50.

-If you want to override the defaults for any of the above flags, they will have to be passed in as arguments to main process.

 ### Loggly

 In order to ship logs to Loggly, you will need a Loggly account.
 If you don't have one already you can sign up for one [here](https://www.loggly.com/).
 After you are logged in, you will need to create a `Customer Token` from under the `Source Setup` menu item.